Psychedelic Therapy 6

 The bouquet of red, white, and green flowers begins to breathe, forming a plump and squishy geometric shape.
 A small wolf head slowly emerges on the right side of the bouquet of flowers.
 The three flower colors camouflage the wolf’s head.

 The spiritual items on the altar in the center of the round maloca float above the ground and transform into bright ruby-style geometrics.
 A road forms on the ground from the altar to the edge of my twin-sized mattress.
 I’m in the driver’s seat, with playful rainbow-colored geometric spiritual items floating toward me.
 They move side to side as if dancing to a beat in this geometric land of ruby-looking spiritual items.
-I’m blown away by the remarkable visuals.
+I’m blown away by the remarkable dimension.

 The dimension disappears, and I’m back inside the temple.
 My body temperature varies between feeling hot and cold, forcing me to remove the blankets from my body and head and then put them back on.